lllyasviel/ControlNet/README.md

 ![p](github_page/uc4.png)

-Without prompt, the HED seems good at generating images look like paintings:
+Without prompt, the HED seems good at generating images look like paintings when the control strength is relatively low:

 ![p](github_page/uc6.png)